micmejia/bible-dump/NKJV/Exodus/Exod 39.md

 And the intricately woven band of his ephod that _was_ on it _was_ of the same workmanship, _woven of_ gold, blue, purple, and scarlet _thread,_ and _of_ fine woven linen, as the Lord had commanded Moses.

 ###### 6
-And they set onyx stones, enclosed in [^c]settings of gold; they were engraved, as signets are engraved, with the names of the sons of Israel.
+And they set onyx stones, enclosed in settings of gold; they were engraved, as signets are engraved, with the names of the sons of Israel.

 ###### 7
 He put them on the shoulders of the ephod _as_ memorial stones for the sons of Israel, as the Lord had commanded Moses. ## Making the Breastplate